What about revenue?

 When you look at the data, this makes sense.

 Of course, travelers have a significant amount of disposable income!
 It also makes sense that the majority of TripAdvisor users are women.
-Research states that women make the majority of purchasing decisions in the home; They drive 70 to 80 percent of all consumer purchases made in the U.S., via their buying power and influence.
+Research states that women make the majority of purchasing decisions in the home.

 Then there’s income.

 The majority of TripAdvisor users have some form of disposable income; most aren’t married, and they don’t have children, so it makes sense that a portion of that disposable income is used on restaurants, hotels, vacation rentals and attractions.

 |Pages per visit||6.28||7.52||10.55||8.45|